nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 :func:`~eventsourcing.projection.Projection.process_event` method for each domain event and tracking object yielded by the application subscription.

-The projection runner has a method :func:`~eventsourcing.projection.Projection.run_forever` which will block until either the :func:`~eventsourcing.projection.Projection.process_event` method raises an error, or until the application subscription raises an error, or until the optional timeout is reached, or until the :func:`~eventsourcing.projection.Projection.stop` method is called.
+The projection runner has a method :func:`~eventsourcing.projection.ProjectionRunner.run_forever` which will block until either :func:`~eventsourcing.projection.Projection.process_event` raises an error, or until the application subscription raises an error, or until the optional timeout is reached, or until the :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called.

-Projection runner objects can be used as context managers.
+The example below shows how to run a projection.
+In this example, the projection runner is used as a context manager.
+The event-sourced application is an instance of :class:`~eventsourcing.application.Application` constructed with the default :mod:`eventsourcing.popo` persistence module.
+The projection runner's :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method is called which keeps the projection running.
+The :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called by a signal handler after the process is interrupted.

 .. code-block:: python

+    import signal
     from eventsourcing.projection import ProjectionRunner

+    # For demonstration purposes, interrupt process with SIGINT after 1s.
+    import os, threading, time
+    threading.Thread(target=lambda: time.sleep(1) or os.kill(os.getpid(), signal.SIGINT)).start()

+    # Run projection as a context manager.
     with ProjectionRunner(
         application_class=Application,
-        view_class=MyPOPOTrackingRecorder,
+        view_class=MyPOPOMaterialisedView,
         projection_class=MyProjection,
         env={},
     ) as runner:

-        runner.run_forever(timeout=1)
+        # Register signal handler.
+        signal.signal(signal.SIGINT, lambda *args: runner.stop())

+        # Run until interrupted.
+        runner.run_forever()

 See :doc:`Tutorial - Part 4 </topics/tutorial/part4>` for more guidance on using this module.